For millennia, a unique Middle Eastern culture – the Marsh Arabs – have thrived in the marshlands of southern Iraq.

-But in modern times, this lush land and ancient lifestyle were nearly exterminated … by Saddam Hussein.
+But in modern times, this massive marshland and its culture were nearly exterminated by Saddam Hussein.

 Later around dusk and walking along the waterfront, bewildered looks.
 Some smiles; but some young kids threw stones.